What is SEO Marketing?

 You can only discuss technology, functionality, or design features after you’ve covered the core benefits.

-There is a place in your content for describing your product’s features, but features aren’t what get customers to purchase.
+Your content has a place for describing your product’s features, but features aren’t what get customers to purchase.
 As a result, we emphasize benefits first, followed by technology, functionality, and design features.

 Google monitors metrics such as time on the website, bounce rate, and other useful performance indicators to see how visitors interact with the site’s pages.